gofore/aws-training/docs/02-compute/README.md

 - One of the core services of AWS
 - Virtual machines (or *instances*) as a service
-- ~20 different *instance types* that vary in performance and cost
+- Dozens of *instance types* that vary in performance and cost
 - Instance is created from an *Amazon Machine Image (AMI)*, which in turn can be created again from instances

 Notes: Usage is billed per *instance-hour* for running instances.
 Prices vary based on region, instance type, and operating system.
 Purchasing options include *On-Demand Instances*, *Reserved Instances*, *Spot Instances*